 Years ago, I begged my husband to make a spooky fence for our front yard.
 After quite a bit of convincing and brainstorming together he decided he would tackle this project for us.

 We decided to use pallets to give a rustic feel and to keep the cost of materials down.
 Essentially this project was free for us other than all the time spent creating the fences.
 If your like us and want a huge impact on your outdoor Halloween decor you’ll love this tutorial on how to make your very own Halloween Wood Pallet Fence.
-If you love making stuff with pallets take a look at this DIY Wood Pallet Projects Book that my friend published years ago!
-So many great projects.

 - Wood Pallets